AddPCB/reading-notes/class-301/301-3-passing-functions-as-props.md

 # Passing Functions As Props

-## How a child can component update the state of a parent component
+## How a child component updates the state of a parent component

 In React, data flows down from a parent component to a child component through props.
 However, when a child component needs to update the state of a parent component, it can do so by passing a function down to the child component through props.